MRohit/Google-Go/README.md

 # Google-Go
-Learning Go and trying to build something productive
+Learning Go from scratch, understanding it's necessity in various projects.
+Trying to build something productive where I can use Go along with other technologies.